-NOTE: Programme grant awards are required to have a programme steering committee in place.
+NOTE: Programme grant awards are required to have a Programme Steering Committee (PSC) in place.
 Successful applicants will be requested to provide the names of an independent Chair and three independent members of the committee (one of whom should represent the interests of patients and the public) once funding has been approved.
-Further information about the main role of PSC’s can be found in here https://www.nihr.ac.uk/funding-and-support/documents/funding-for-research-studies/manage-mystudy/Programme Steering-Committees.pdf
+Further information about the main role of PSC’s can be found in our Programme Steering Committee Guidance.

 Outline any ethical issues associated with this research and the arrangements for handling them.
 If there are no plans to obtain ethical review, this must be clearly justified.
-Note that work outlined in your application/protocol must adhere to the Research Governance Framework (https://www.gov.uk/government/publications/research-governance-framework-for-health-and-social-caresecond-edition).
+Note that work outlined in your application/protocol must adhere to the UK Policy Framework for Health and Social Care.

-Explain why the group is well qualified to do this research, describing the track record of the research team in applied health research (including innovation and, where appropriate, evidence synthesis and assembly for dissemination at national level), including publication outputs, grant income and impact on health service practice and policy.
+Explain why the group is well qualified to do this research, describing the track record of the research team in applied health, public health or social care research (including innovation and, where appropriate, evidence synthesis and assembly for dissemination at national level), including publication outputs, grant income and impact on health service, public health or social care practice and policy.

 Explain how the applicant's work together (or propose to work together if they have not done so previously), and identify other major collaborations important for the research.
 State clearly the particular contribution that each of the applicants will make towards the programme and the particular contribution that any collaborators intend to make.
 Describe the existing research support (e.g. funding from other sources) available to the research team, which is relevant to this proposal.
 Clearly delineate the proposed programme from other related research, funded from another source.